techworkersco/twc-site/climate/strike.md

 We demand that our employers across the tech industry act with boldness and urgency, and commit to:

 - Zero carbon emissions by 2030
-- Zero contracts w/ fossil fuel companies
+- Zero contracts with fossil fuel companies
 - Zero funding of climate denial lobbying or other efforts
 - Zero harm to climate refugees and frontline communities